Elehuris Montero Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.67 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.65 team ERA that ranks 22nd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 172 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to give up 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- In his last outing on Wednesday against the Los Angeles Dodgers, the righty threw five innings, giving up seven earned runs while surrendering 12 hits.
+- His last time out was on Thursday against the Los Angeles Dodgers, when the righty went four innings, surrendering five earned runs while allowing eight hits.

+- The 24-year-old has a 6.21 ERA and 8.1 strikeouts per nine innings in 14 games this season, while giving up a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.